Skip to main content

 Disinfection By-Products: Disinfection of drinking water, usually with chlorine, is the key means to ensure that water is safe from microbes.
 Disinfection of drinking water can produce by-products that must be limited to protect health.
 Water systems monitor from quarterly to every three years.

-Groundwater Rule: This rule ensures monitoring and proper disinfection (due to source water contamination) of groundwater.
+Groundwater Rule: This rule ensures monitoring and proper disinfection due to groundwater source contamination.
 When disinfection is required, daily monitoring and recordkeeping must be submitted monthly.
 If disinfection is applied but contamination is not present, monitoring of the groundwater source is required monthly or yearly.

 Public Notice: Water systems with water quality violations must inform consumers served and provide a copy of the notice to OHA.
 Due dates for issuing notices are either one day or 30 days depending on the severity of the violation.
 Violations occur when OHA is not given a copy of the notice by the due date.

-The three contaminants of this group, gross alpha, combined radium, and uranium, are usually naturally occurring due to geology.
+Radioactive Contaminants: The three contaminants of this group, gross alpha, combined radium and uranium, are usually naturally occurring due to geology.
 Water systems must monitor from quarterly to every nine years.

 Surface Water Treatment Rules: These rules ensure proper filtration and disinfection of surface water and groundwater under direct influence of surface water.
 Daily monitoring and recordkeeping must be submitted monthly.